WARNING: This piece contains spoilers regarding the 1990s Animorphs book series.

 Fans deserve to see the insanity of the Animorphs books on their TV screens.
 I’m more partial to a TV series than a film, personally, as there are 70+ Animorphs stories to adapt.
 A film would likely try to combine the events of multiple books into one story, which would leave out much of the nuance and moments that fans love:

-The gut-wrenching torture Tobias underwent in one of the series’ darkest entries.
+- The gut-wrenching torture Tobias endured in one of the series’ darkest entries.

 These are just some moments a kid-friendly Animorphs series would likely cut.
 And they’re exactly the moments that make Animorphs, well, Animorphs.
 It should be violent, visceral, and hard to watch.
 It should make viewers think and spark debates.
 Because it’s about war and the horrible things soldiers must do.
 And there is nothing easy about war.